TEXT-S&P summary: Telekom Austria AG

 S&P base-case cash flow and capital-structure scenario

-In our base-case assessment, we forecast DCF of about EUR200 million to EUR250 million in 2012 and a similar level in 2013 before any spectrum investments, up from EUR142 million in 2011.
-In our view, the dividend cuts in 2012 and 2013 will largely offset the expected decline in EBITDA.
+In our base-case assessment, we forecast DCF of about EUR250 million to EUR300 million in 2012 and about EUR0.4 billion in 2013, before any spectrum investments, up from EUR142 million in 2011.
+This is primarily due to the recent dividend cuts, which will likely largely offset the expected decline in EBITDA.
 In addition, our forecast assumes slightly lower capital expenditures, excluding spectrum investments, of EUR0.7 billion in 2012 and 2013, compared with EUR739 million in 2011.

-We anticipate the group’s net debt-to-EBITDA ratio, after our adjustments, to increase slightly to 2.7x at year-end 2012 from 2.6x (2.2x as adjusted by Telekom Austria) as of Sept.
-30, 2012, primarily due to the completion of the acquisition of assets from mobile operator Orange Austria Telecommunication GmbH for up to EUR390 million in January 2013.
+We anticipate the group’s net debt-to-EBITDA ratio, after our adjustments, to remain broadly unchanged at year-end 2012, compared with 2.6x (2.2x as adjusted by Telekom Austria) as of Dec.
+31, 2011.
+We also calculate that the group’s leverage (after our adjustments) could exceed 2.8x during 2013, due to the announced acquisition of assets from mobile operator Orange Austria Telecommunication GmbH for up to EUR390 million or an upcoming spectrum auction in Austria.
+However, the amount, timing, and financing of any spectrum investments or acquisitions are still unclear at this stage.
+If the planned acquisition, which is currently being analyzed by regulators, did not proceed, the group’s debt ratios would likely deteriorate less in the near term.
+Nevertheless, competition for valuable spectrum and subscribers in the relatively small Austrian market would then be higher and likely weaken the group’s long-term credit prospects.

-We also calculate that the group’s leverage (after our adjustments) could exceed 2.8x at the end of 2013, because the anticipated deleveraging effect from the proposed hybrid bond issuance could be more than offset by the expected decline in group EBITDA and cash outflows from the acquisition of fourth-generation (4G) spectrum in Austria (please see “Telekom Austria AG Proposed Junior Subordinated Hybrid Securities Assigned ‘BB+’ Issue Rating,” Jan.
-21, 2013, for more details of the issuance).
-Nevertheless, the amount and timing of any spectrum investments are still unclear at this stage.
-In addition, we foresee meaningful deleveraging potential for the group in 2014 in our base case, primarily as a result of positive discretionary cash flow.

 Liquidity

 The short-term rating on Telekom Austria is ‘A-2’.
-We assess the group’s liquidity profile as “adequate,” as defined in our criteria, and forecast that liquidity sources will exceed uses by more than 1.2x in the 12 months from Sept.
-30, 2012, and in 2013.
+We assess the group’s liquidity profile as “adequate”, as defined in our criteria, and forecast that liquidity sources will exceed uses by more than 1.5x in the 12 months from June 30, 2012, and by about 1.2x in 2013.

-In our base case, we estimate Telekom Austria’s liquidity sources in the 12 months from Sept.
-30, 2012, in excess of EUR3.0 billion.
+In our base case, we estimate Telekom Austria’s liquidity sources in the 12 months from June 30, 2012, at about EUR3.2 billion.
 These include primarily:

--- Surplus cash of about EUR0.6 billion.
-We consider a large part of the group’s available cash and short-term investments to be surplus cash, assuming that only EUR50 million is required for operations.
+-- Surplus cash exceeding EUR0.9 billion.
+We consider a large part of the group’s available cash and short-term investments to be surplus cash, assuming that only EUR50 million is required for the operations.
 We assume that the group will continue to be able to repatriate cash from Belarus, which was, however, not the case for a few months in 2011.
-As of Sept.
-30, 2012, the group’s cash balances and available short-term investments stood at EUR634 million;
+As of June 30, 2012, the group’s cash balances and available short-term investments stood at EUR984 million;

--- About EUR1.1 billion available under various committed credit facilities, maturing after 2015, including a new five-year EUR735 million syndicated credit facility without financial covenants granted in July 2012; and
+-- About EUR1.1 billion available under various committed credit facilities, maturing after 2015, including a new five-year EUR735 million syndicated credit facility granted in July 2012; and

-We estimate the group’s liquidity needs in the 12 months from Sept.
-30, 2012, at in excess of EUR2.1 billion, mainly including:
+We estimate the group’s liquidity needs in the 12 months from June 30, 2012, to be about EUR1.9 billion, mainly including:

 -- Capital expenditures of about EUR0.7 billion;

--- About EUR0.4 billion of cash outflows related to the acquisition of assets from Orange Austria and modest deferred payments related to previous acquisitions;
+-- Potentially EUR0.5 billion of cash outflows related to spectrum investments and the contemplated acquisition of assets from Orange Austria; and

 -- Annual shareholder dividends of EUR22 million.